Khenchen Palden Sherab Rinpoche: The West

-The first Buddhist nunnery since the Buddha's teachings at Sarnath, Orgyen Samye Chokhor Ling Nunnery was opened by Palden Sherab in March 2003 and was consecrated on 12 November 2006 by the Maha Bodhi Society and other Buddhist institutions.
-In 2004 at Jetavan Grove in Shravasti, where the Buddha spent the rainy seasons in retreat and performed miracles, he created the Miracle Stupa for World Peace.
-Palden Sherab died on 19 June 2010 at Palden Pema Samye Ling.
+The first Buddhist nunnery in Sarnath at Deer Park, where the Buddha first gave teachings, is Orgyen Samye Chokhor Ling Nunnery which was opened by Palden Sherab in March 2003 and was consecrated on 12 November 2006 by the Maha Bodhi Society and other Buddhist institutions.
+Then in 2004 at Jetavan Grove in Shravasti, where the Buddha spent the rainy seasons in retreat and performed miracles, Palden Sherab rebuilt a memorial stupa which is called the Miracle Stupa for World Peace.
+Palden Sherab died on 19 June 2010 at Palden Padma Samye Ling.

+Reincarnation

+The search for the yangsi (reincarnation) of Palden Sherab was undertaken.
+He was located in Nepal, where he was born.
+In 2019, he was enthroned in India by Terton Namkha Drimed Rabjam Rinpoche, and given the name Palden Yonten Thaye Lodro Chokyi Gyaltsen.
+His seat is the Orgyen Samye Chokhor Ling Nunnery in India.

 Teachers

-Palden Sherab's teachers from Tibet, India and the U.S. include:
+An abbreviated list of Palden Sherab's mostly Nyingma tradition teachers from Tibet, India and the U.S. include: